subbir/RAG/README.md

 faiss-gpu will not install in this setup since I am not using conda.
 Therefore you gotta install faiss-gpu.
 This would cost 3-5 mins to create the vector db at the first place.
 But once it's done, there is no more waiting.
 So use this command to install faiss-cpu:

 pip install faiss-cpu

+To see the memory usage for cuda or GPU either you can write your own code or you can monitor it in terminal:

+watch -n 1 nvidia-smi